canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 ## Browserify

-Unlike Webpack and StealJS, Browserify does not support ES Modules (`import "module"`) and tree-shaking natively.
+Unlike webpack and StealJS, Browserify does not support ES Modules (`import "module"`) and tree-shaking natively.
 Instead, it's standard practice to import files with CommonJS (`require("module")`).
 Therefore, there are two commonly used setups: